 The extends from the outer core to just under Earth’s surface.
 It is 2900 km thick, and contains about 80% of the Earth’s volume.
 The mantle consists of iron and magnesium silicates and magnesium oxides, so it is more similar to the rocks of Earth’s surface than to the materials in the core.
 The mantle has a density of 4.5 g/cm3, and temperatures in the range of 1000-1500 oC.
 The uppermost layer of the mantle is more rigid, while the deeper regions are fluid, and it is the motion of fluid materials in the mantle that is responsible for plate tectonics (see section 4.3).
 Magma that rises to the surface through volcanoes originates in the mantle.

 The outermost layer is the , which forms the solid, rocky surface of the Earth.
 The crust averages 15-20 km thick, but in some places, such as under mountains, the crust can reach thicknesses of up to 100 km.
 There are two main types of crust; and that differ in a number of ways.
 Continental crust is thicker than oceanic crust, averaging 20-70 km thick, compared to 5-10 km for oceanic crust.
-Continental crust is less dense than oceanic crust (2.7 g/cm3 vs. 3 g/cm3), and it is much older.
-The oldest rocks in continental crust are about 4.4 billion years old, while the oldest oceanic crust only goes back about 180 million years.
+Continental crust is also older than oceanic crust; the oldest rocks in continental crust are about 4.4 billion years old, while the oldest oceanic crust only goes back about 180 million years.
 Finally, the two types of crust differ in their composition.
-Continental crust is made largely of .
-This is because underground or surface magmas can cool slowly, which allows time for crystal structures to form before the rocks solidify, which leads to granite.
-Oceanic crust is mostly composed of .
-Basalts also form from cooling magmas, but they cool in the presence of water, which makes them cool much faster and does not allow time for crystals to form.
+Continental crust is made largely of , while oceanic crust is mostly composed of .
+Basalt contains a higher proportion of heavier elements like iron and magnesium, making oceanic crust denser than continental crust (3 g/cm3 vs. 2.7 g/cm3.)
+Granite also contains larger crystals than basalt, as underground or surface continental magmas can cool slowly, which allows time for crystal structures to form before the rocks solidify.
+Basalt also forms from cooling magmas, but exposure to air or water can cause them to cool faster, which does not allow time for large crystals to form.

 Based on physical characteristics, we can also divide the outermost layers of Earth into the and .
 The lithosphere consists of the crust and the cool, rigid, outer 80-100 km of the .
 The crust and outer mantle moves together as a unit, so they are combined together into the lithosphere.
 The asthenosphere lies below the lithosphere, from about 100-200 km to about 670 km deep.
 It includes the more “plastic” softer region of the mantle, where fluid movements can occur.
 The solid lithosphere is thus floating on the fluid asthenosphere.